The library will be closed for Easter on Sunday, April 5.

 Stop 3: Hamilton East Public Library Ignite Studio — Use an acrylic painting kit to put the finishing touches on your creation.
 (Estimated time: 1 hour)

-Meet other makers at our reception on Thursday, April 25.
+Meet other makers at our reception on Saturday, April 25.
 Bring your Maker Rally toy with you to show others, and take part in a contest to pick the best creations.
 Details about the Maker Rally Reception are available here.

 17400 Westfield Blvd, Westfield, IN